rmso27/server_liveness_checker/README.md

-# server_liveness_checker
+# Server Liveness Checker

-Python tool to check the liveness status of a given list of servers
+## Description: Python tool to check the liveness status of a given list of servers